Sarahegorov98534/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember to balance simplicity with efficiency and always consider the bigger picture of your software's architecture and evolution."

 In other words, don't waste time optimizing parts of your program that have no significant impact on its overall performance.
 It's more important to write good quality code that's easy to understand and modify than to prematurely strive for micro-optimizations without evidence of their necessity.
 This ensures better productivity in the long run and minimizes potential complexities introduced by over-engineering.

+# 2024-01-17
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time without getting overwhelmed.

+Next, use task management tools and calendars to plan out your day.
+Block off time for each assignment, leaving time in between for breaks and other tasks.
+Using tools like Trello, Asana, or Todoist can help keep you organized and on track.
+Set reminders for deadlines and appointments, so you don't forget anything important.